 - Entrance Fee: LBP 15,000 for non-Lebanese nationals, LBP 5,000 for Lebanese

-- Getting There: Easily accessible by taxi, ride-share or some local bus services.
+- Getting There: Easily accessible by taxi, ride-share or 'service'.
 Alternatively, if you are staying in Beirut, you may be able to get here on foot.

 - Tip: Don’t miss the guided tours available in English and Arabic!